Gogis0/Quicksort-in-GNU-Assembler/README.md

 # Quicksort-in-GNU-Assembler
-Just a smalll school project for System Programming class
+Just a small school project for System Programming class

 Written for IA-32 using the default AT&T syntax.